AngelSirodey/star-wars-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## How to start:

-In the project directory run `npm install` to install all the dependencies.\
+Clone this repo to your local machine using https://github.com/AngelSirodey/star-wars-app.git In the project directory run `npm install` to install all the dependencies.\
 Then, run `npm start`.